TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

   * Orchestrate across AWS services vs orchestrating at the application level
   * Whichever you like better

-# Secure Multi-Tenant SaaS with AWS Lambda: A Tenant Isolation Deep Dive
+## Secure Multi-Tenant SaaS with AWS Lambda: A Tenant Isolation Deep Dive

+AWS has incredibly good multi-tenant infrastructure with hardware enforced isolation.
+Then SaaS vendors come along and build their own half-assed multi-tenancy on top, that depends entirely on application logic to enforce customer separation.
+What if  SaaS vendors could use some of that AWS magic for their customers?

+Now they can, for Lambda at least.
+Tenant isolation ensures that each of your tenants gets it's own Lambda execution environment.
+No noisy neighbour effects, no leaking of customer data via shared context.

 * [YouTube](https://youtu.be/FWxwfcI7FTA)
 * Recently launched Tenant Isolation feature